How sensitive is our estimate of IBM's Intrinsic Value to key assumptions?

 Another interesting shift is the number of years assumed for stage I. For some companies 10-years may be way too high.
 For example, a new software start up may have an interesting product but competition may move in quickly.
 If they have no inherent barriers to entry then this may generate abnormal growth for 2-years and then normal thereafter.
 Another software company may have control of the popular operating systems which form the foundation for all applications.
 This control provides high barriers to entry and therefore is sufficient to protect abnormal growth for long periods of time.

 Finally, in this introduction to sensitivity analysis we may be concerned that we are using the ex post financial statements.
-Analysts can make pretty good guesses at what the current year's results will look like and these guesses are likely to be superior (and evidence supports this) to using last year's numbers.
+Because we are in December the full 2001 financial statements for IBM are not currently available even though most of the year is over.
+As a result, analysts can make pretty good guesses at what the current year's results will look like and these guesses are likely to be superior (and evidence supports this) to using last year's numbers.

-So for the case of IBM the current analyst forecasts for EPS (Earnings per share) available on the Yahoo or MSN Investor sites are:
+So for the case of IBM the current analyst forecasts for EPS (Earnings per share) available on the Zacks site are:

 It should be noted that the above is merely a start to what type of questions should be considered.